browseagent/mcp/docs/tools.md

-# BrowseAgent MCP API Reference
+# Browseagent MCP Tools Reference

-> **Complete API documentation for BrowseAgent MCP Server** - Detailed schemas, examples, and usage patterns for all browser automation tools.
+> **Complete Tools documentation for Browseagent MCP Server** - Detailed schemas, examples, and usage patterns for all browser automation tools.

 ## 📋 Table of Contents